 The dermatologist affectionately known as “Fitz” was the first to use lasers for skin resurfacing.
 He went to medical school at Emory University and completed his dermatology residency at the University of California, Los Angeles.
 He authored over 130 publications and was one of the first doctors to specialize in cosmetic dermatology.

 Dr. Fitzpatrick realized that fibroblast cell cultures used to produce the collagen filler CosmoPlast (no longer on the market) generated many growth factors that could rejuvenate the skin, and in 1999, he launched the skin care brand SkinMedica.
 In 2000, he received a patent for fibroblast-derived growth factors used topically for antiaging – a formula he called Tissue Nutrient Solution.
 In 2001, the popular product TNS Recovery Complex was launched based on his patented growth factor technology.
-TNS Recovery Complex is still the most popular growth factor technology on the market.
+TNS is still the most popular growth factor technology on the market.
+One of the bestselling antiaging products is SkinMedica TNS Advanced + Serum with combines the SkinMedica TNS technology with the Regenica growth factor technology.

 Dr. Peter Elias, EpiCeram and Dry Skin